’Indiana Rye’ Whiskey Is (Finally) A Legally-Recognized Designation

 Indiana has a long history with rye whiskey and produces the lion’s share of the rye whiskey consumed on the market today.
 MGP of Indiana alone distills and matures ryes for Angel’s Envy, Bulleit, George Dickel, High West, James E. Pepper, Redemption, WhistlePig, and so, so many more.
 Their 95 percent peppery rye mash bill is so ubiquitous that most people just think that’s what rye tastes like in general (it’s actually not, at all).

-Of course, rye has a much longer history than MGP’s Lawrenceburg plant (which itself stretches back to 1847).
+Of course, rye has a much longer history than MGP’s Lawrenceburg plant (which itself stretches back to the 1800s).
 Rye was way more common as a whiskey in the 1700s and well into the 1800s.
 The American whiskey trail from antebellum Virginian plantations to the Allegheny and Ohio valleys of western Pennsylvania towards Indiana is the heartland of rye whiskey to this day.
 Of course, rye whiskey is made all over Kentucky, Tennessee, and in any other state distilling spirits these days.
 But the real heart of the spirit remains in Indiana and the 30-odd distilleries pumping out local rye whiskey are a testament to that.

 The law is pretty straightforward when it comes to whiskey regulations.
 To be called an “Indiana Rye,” the whiskey needs to be either a sour or sweet mash with at least 51 percent rye as the base ingredient.
 The juice has to come off the stills at 80 percent ABV or less, go into the barrel at no more than 62.5 percent ABV, and be bottled at 40 percent ABV and above.
 It’ll have to be aged a minimum of two years in new white American oak barrels.